 Transplanted hair falls out after 10 days (shock loss)

-Shock loss is a common caused natural process which involves the natural growth cycle of hair follicles’ growth, transition and, resting phases.
+Shock loss is a common caused natural process that involves the natural growth cycle of hair follicles’ growth, transition and, resting phases.
 The resting phase is known as the shedding period.
 After a hair transplant, hair follicles go into the resting phase due to surgical trauma and the hair follicles’ natural process of self-preservation.

 Because it is part of the natural lifespan of the follicle, shock loss is nothing to be worried about.
 The length of this natural period can be different for each individual.
 However, it usually lasts up to 2 months with regular hair growth being observed after 3-4 months.